GroupWorld.net Conference Room Help

 Disable Drawing - click this button to prevent any other users from drawing onto the whiteboard.
 Note that this button is only displayed if you have "disable interaction" permission, and the show_disable_drawing option is set.
 When you click this button, a window appears showing who can draw.
 You can click on a user's name to allow only that user to draw.

 Desktop Sharing (optional) - clicking this button enables the desktop sharing function.
 Your computer desktop image (or optionally, one of the windows on your screen) will be sent to the other users in real-time, allowing you to demonstrate applications.
-The other users will be able to view your desktop and your mouse pointer, and if you tick "Allow Control" they will also be able to control your mouse and keyboard.
+The other users will be able to view your desktop and your mouse pointer.
 The Desktop Sharing button only appears if the show_deskshare option has been set to true in the options file for the whiteboard.

 File Store (optional) - clicking this button brings up a file store, allowing you to upload and download files.
 This button only appears if the show_filestore option has been set to true in the options file for the whiteboard.